Stop! Your Lease Extension in Chapel Allerton Could Be FREE

 If you are facing a significant premium because your lease in Chapel Allerton has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Chapel Allerton lease extension
+Main reasons to start your Chapel Allerton lease extension today:

 A Chapel Allerton lease depreciates with the years remaining on the lease.

-Chapel Allerton property with a lease extension has roughly the same value as a freehold
+Chapel Allerton property with a lease extension is almost the same value as a freehold

-Mortgage Lenders vary in their lending criteria.
-Some draw the line at seventy five years outstanding on the lease; others may be content with anything over 70 years.
-With less than sixty years, it may be problematic to get a mortgage at all.
+Banks and building societies are distinct in their lending criteria.
+Some set the bar at 75 years left on the lease; others may be willing to lend with anything in excess seventy years.
+With less than sixty years, it may be impossible to obtain a mortgage in the first place.

 Lender Requirement